 Protect and Restore Water Resources for People and Nature

 - Natural Infrastructure - When we improve and expand water infrastructure, it’s important to think beyond new treatment plants, pipes and pumps.
-The Foundation funds initiatives to expand natural infrastructure solutions, like forests, wetlands and urban parks, provide multiple environmental, economic, and social benefits.
+The Foundation funds initiatives to expand natural infrastructure solutions - such as forests, wetlands and urban parks - that provide multiple environmental, economic and social benefits.

-- Watershed Organizations –The foundation prioritizes support of watershed organizations within its priority geographies (link to geographic priorities on website) that advance stewardship of these resources.
+- Watershed Organizations –The foundation prioritizes support of watershed organizations within its priority geographies that advance stewardship of these resources.
 Supporting local caretakers and heroes is critical to clean water and healthy rivers.

 Marine Waters: Two of the most pressing issues concerning marine conservation are the development of sustainable aquaculture and sustainable fisheries.

 Sustainable Aquaculture: The Foundation works to propel the transition to a sustainable aquaculture industry by:

 - Advancing resource efficiency, including sustainable feedstock;

 - Focusing market demand on sustainable products and advance sustainable aquaculture certification; and

 - Demanding regulatory oversight and enforcement of sustainability practices.

 Sustainable Fisheries: In addition, the Foundation focuses its funding on the following key enablers of developing sustainable fisheries: